pylint-dev/pylint/doc/ide-integration.rst

       "Display the error in the mini-buffer rather than having to mouse over it" (show-fly-err-at-point))

 Setup the MS Visual Studio .NET 2003 editor to call Pylint
 ==========================================================

 .. image:: _static/vs2003_config.jpeg

-The output of PyLint is then shown in the "Output" pane of the editor.
+The output of Pylint is then shown in the "Output" pane of the editor.